dmbarbour/wikilon/docs/AwelonLang.md

 Annotations are special parenthetical words, such as `(par)` or `(error)`.

 Annotations always have the same formal semantics: identity.
 That is, adding or removing annotations should not affect a correct program's observable behavior.
 However, within this limitation, annotations are assigned ad-hoc *informal* semantics by the runtime or compiler.
-For example, `[A](par)` can request parallel evaluation of `[A]`, `(trace)` could print to a debug console, and evaluating `(error)` can cause computations to fail fast.
+For example, `[A](par)` might request parallel evaluation of `[A]`, while `[A](trace)` could output `[A]` to a debug log, and `(error)` would simply not evaluate further and thus cause computation to fail fast.
 In general, annotations augment performance, safety, debugging, and display of programs.

-They encode any *programmer intentions* other than functional behavior.
+Annotations encode *programmer intentions* rather than functional behavior.

 Some potential annotations:

 * `(a3)` - await at least three arguments on stack
 * `(trace)` - print argument to debug console or log
-* `(error)` - prevent progress within a computation
+* `(error)` - barrier for progress within a computation
 * `(par)` - evaluate argument in parallel, in background
 * `(eval)` - evaluate argument before progressing further
+* `(lazy)` - defer computation, but share across copies
 * `(stow)` - move large values to disk, load on demand
 * `(optimize)` - rewrite function for efficient evaluation
 * `(jit)` - compile a function for multiple future uses
 * `(memo)` - memoize a computation for incremental computing
 * `(nat)` - assert argument should be a natural number
 * `(type)` - describe type of stack at given location
-* `(seal)` - wrap types for safety and modularity
+* `(seal)` - wrap types for safety or modularity
 * `(quota)` - impose limits on argument evaluation effort

 Awelon does not limit annotations much beyond the need for identity semantics.